skypjack/entt/README.md

   See below to find more about the `assign` member function.

-The `destroy` member function can be used instead to delete an entity and all its components (if any):
+On the other side, the `destroy` member function can be used to delete an entity and all its components (if any):

 ```cpp
 registry.destroy(entity);
 ```

-On the other side, if the purpose is to remove a component, the `remove` member function template is the way to go:
+If the purpose is to remove a single component instead, the `remove` member function template is the way to go:

 ```cpp
 registry.remove<Position>(entity);
 ```

-The `reset` member function can be used to obtain the same result with a strictly defined behaviour (a performance penalty is the price to pay for that anyway).
-In particular it removes the component if and only if it exists, otherwise it safely returns to the caller:
+The `reset` member function behaves similarly but with a strictly defined behaviour (and a performance penalty is the price to pay for that).
+In particular it removes the component if and only if it exists, otherwise it returns safely to the caller:

 ```cpp
 registry.reset<Position>(entity);